privacysandbox/protected-auction-services-docs/protected_auction_services_launch_testing_phases.md

 For alpha testing, check the following:
 *   [Coordinator integration](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#step-3-enroll-with-coordinators) is not required.
 *   Debug build and production build would be available for testing.
-Ad techs can run Bidding and Auction services [locally (debug mode)](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#local-testing) or in TEE using [test mode](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#test-mode).
+    * In the case of B&A services, ad techs can run Bidding and Auction services [locally (debug mode)](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#local-testing) or in TEE using [test mode](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#test-mode).
-*   As an interim milestone, ad techs can start [testing](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#step-6-test) their Bidding and Auction setup, even before fully integrating with clients or partner ad techs.
+*   As an interim milestone, ad techs can start their Protected Auction services, even before fully integrating with clients or partner ad techs.
+For example in the case of B&A services, adtechs can [test](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_onboarding_self_serve_guide.md#step-6-test) their B&A setup.
     *   Buyers or DSPs can independently test their setup, before fully integrating with partner sellers.
     *   Sellers can independently test their setup with a real partner buyer or fake buyer, before fully integrating with the seller's ad server or clients.
 *   Clients do not necessarily need to enable a traffic experiment.
 Testing can be done with test or developer-owned devices.